CuewarsTaner/CuewarsTaner.github.io/README.md

 The project is created for making custom UI files of game "Majsoul".<br>
 Inside Chrome or Firefox browser, install "Header Editor" extension, go to its setting > export/import page.
 Download the rule with the json URL in the project and SAVE it(at the bottom of the page).
 Then enable it.<br><br>
 Don't forget to REFRESH the page to make the custom UI applied.<br>
+※The rule link is a direct downloadable RAW link.
+Click into the json and choose RAW to get the direct link.
+Then copy its download link.

 Download link of "Header Editor"/插件【Header Editor】的下载链接:<br>
 【Chrome】https://chrome.google.com/webstore/detail/header-editor/eningockdidmgiojffjmkdblpjocbhgh?hl=zh-CN<br>
 【Firefox】https://addons.mozilla.org/en-US/firefox/addon/header-editor/<br>